losrobbos/coding-advanced-resources/README.md

 #### MockApi.io

-In order to setup a API where you can train performing HTTP request using the "fetch" function in React, you can checkout MockApi: https://mockapi.io/docs
+In order to setup an API where you can train HTTP requests using the "fetch" function in your frontend, you can checkout MockApi: https://mockapi.io/docs

-Here you can setup one mini REST API with GET, POST, PUT, DELETE routes.
+Here you can setup a mini REST API with GET, POST, PUT, DELETE routes.

 This is great e.g. to provide an out of the box REST backend for your portfolio applications.